open-telemetry/opentelemetry-js-contrib/packages/baggage-span-processor/README.md

 ### Usage

-Add to the span processors during configurtion:
+Add to the span processors during configuration:

 ```javascript
 import { SemanticResourceAttributes } from "@opentelemetry/semantic-conventions";